All markets are cyclical. As an investor, you need to understand the real estate cycle — or become a victim of the next real estate crash.

 First, remember that equity exists only on paper.
 It only becomes real upon sale.
 So?
 Don’t sell during a real estate market correction!

 If your cash flow is strong, you can keep collecting rents and enjoying the passive income.
 No muss, no fuss.
 Your equity may have dropped, but who cares?
-You can ride out the correction and watch it rise again.
+You can ride out the real estate market cycle and watch it rise again.

-Earlier, I mentioned leverage, and how less leverage leads to lower risk in a real estate correction.
+Earlier, I mentioned how less leverage leads to lower risk in a real estate correction.
 Another way to lower your risk is liquidity.

-The more money you have set aside in cash, the less exposed you are to any of the curveballs that could come your way in a recession or real estate downturn.
+The more money you have set aside in an emergency fund, the less exposed you are to any of the curveballs that could come your way in a recession or real estate downturn.
 You can withstand the occasional turnover or vacancy or repair.
 With an adequate cash cushion, you don’t need to sell or borrow money if a big expense hits you.

-Housing market corrections are nothing to fear, if you invest analytically and remain ready for a real estate downturn at any time.
+Housing market corrections are nothing to fear, if you invest analytically and remain ready for a downturn at any time.

-In fact, many real estate investors look forward to real estate corrections, because it creates fire-sale pricing on properties!
+In fact, many real estate investors look forward to real estate crashes, because it creates fire-sale pricing on properties!

 The people who get in trouble during housing corrections are investors who speculate on appreciation, and who overleverage themselves.
-If you invest based on today’s cash flow, in growth markets with sound fundamentals, with leverage no higher than 80% LTV, you’ll be well positioned when the next housing market correction comes around.
+If you invest based on today’s cash flow, in growth markets with sound fundamentals, with leverage no higher than 80% LTV, you’ll be well positioned when the next real estate correction comes around.

 What have your experiences been, with real estate market corrections?